adobe-fonts/locl-test/README.md

 ![alt text](https://raw.githubusercontent.com/adobe-fonts/locl-test/master/resources/uvs-example.jpg "img-View")

 The glyphs that are used in this font are derived from the Regular weight of [Source Han Sans](https://github.com/adobe-fonts/source-han-sans/).
-Only the glyphs for the five digraphs and the HK glyph for U+904D are not present in the source font.

 ## Font installation instructions